 Email is also near 40x’s more effective than Facebook and Twitter combined when it comes to attracting new customers.
 Considering the way Gen Z uses social media, this applies to recruiting students, too.

-When executed properly, email marketing campaigns can help a university’s enrollment and retention, while actively engaging your current student body and alumni, and driving advancement campaign.
+When executed properly, email marketing campaigns can help a university’s enrollment and retention, while actively engaging your current student body and alumni, and driving advancement campaigns.

 Despite most universities having set branding that is used across all marketing materials, one area that they often neglect is their email marketing campaigns.
 Sure, while some departments get more attention than others, it is vital that a university maintains a cohesive look across all materials, emails, and departments.